pandariayu/blog.junquanyu.me/docs/subjects/COMP90024/week 1-2.md

 1. What: Different types of computing resources
 2. How: Through network
 3. Why: On-demand (Lower cost & better  utilization)
-4. Cloud computing is a technology to utilize heterogeneous computing resource through network and provide on-demand service
+4. Cloud computing is a technology to ==utilize heterogeneous computing resource through network== and provide on-demand service
 ### Characteristics

 #### On-demand self-service